RealRoti/FuckYouNomenclature/README.md

 # FuckYouNomenclature
-Nomenclature database search tool on your calculator [ITA&amp;ENG SUPPORTED]
+Nomenclature database search tool on your python-supported calculator [ITA&amp;ENG SUPPORTED]

 ### How to use
-Basically
+Basically, you need a calculator that supports Python scripts.
+Then:

 🇮🇹 Se sei italiano, scarica e utilizza "IT-search.py"

 🇬🇧 If you're english, download and use "EN-search.py"

 - upload the script on your calculator
 - run code
 - write the name of the chemical compound/ion you are searching for **(not cap-sensitive)**